WKXZ

-WKXZ (93.9 FM) is a radio station broadcasting a hot adult contemporary format.
-Licensed to Norwich, New York, United States, the station is owned by Townsquare Media.
+WKXZ (93.9 FM) is a radio station licensed to Norwich, New York, and owned by Townsquare Media.
+The station broadcasts a news/talk format, simulcasting WNBF 1290 AM Binghamton.

+The station broadcasts with an Effective radiated power (ERP) of 26,000 watts, making it a class B station.
+The transmitter is off New York State Highway 23 and is 206 meters high.

 History

 The station went on the air as a class A FM station with the call letters WCHN-FM in 1961.
-It was initially transmitting from the WCHN-AM tower.
+It was initially transmitting from the WCHN (970 AM) tower and only had an ERP of 3,000 watts.
 In 1983, the station was upgraded to a class B FM station and changed its call sign to the current WKXZ.
-It moved to a new transmitter site at the former ATT microwave tower on Tanner Hill, off of NY State Highway 23.
-Concurrent with the move, the station increased power from 3,000 watts ERP to 26,000 Watts ERP.
+It moved to a new transmitter site at the former AT&T microwave tower on Tanner Hill, off New York State Route 23.
+Concurrent with the move, the station increased power from 3,000 watts ERP to 26,000 watts ERP.

+On June 17, 2025, WKXZ changed their format from hot adult contemporary to a simulcast of news/talk-formatted WNBF 1290 AM Binghamton.